knowmics-lab/BacExplorer/README.md

 ![BACEXPLORER](https://github.com/user-attachments/assets/694f612f-8645-45bf-85c2-5ec00efdc1a6)

 BacExplorer is a software system for the analysis of Microbial data.
 Its aim is to annotate Bacterial genome with information about Antimicrobial resistance, virulence factor, plasmids, serotypings and so on.
-The analysis is developed with the workflow management system Snakemake.
+The analysis is developed with Bash and wrapped in a Snakemake workflow.
-BacExplorer permits to analyze both raw fastq data and fasta.
+BacExplorer permits to analyze both raw fastq and fasta data.

 ![BacExcplorer_Fig1](https://github.com/user-attachments/assets/340271eb-3113-454e-a6fc-ad7e6a93b07a)